Akemona/strapi/README.md

 After strapi decided to drop MongoDB support on v4, we have decided to maintain v3 for our internal use, but anyone can use this at their own risk.

-### Features

-- **Keep control over your data**.
-With Strapi, you know where your data is stored, and you keep full control at all times.
-- **Self-hosted**.
-You can host and scale Strapi projects the way you want.
-You can choose any hosting platform you want: AWS, Render, Heroku, a VPS, or a dedicated server.
-You can scale as you grow, 100% independent.
-- **Database agnostic**.
-You can choose the database you prefer.
-Strapi works with SQL & NoSQL databases: MongoDB, PostgreSQL, MySQL, MariaDB, and SQLite. **(This custom version is only focused on MongoDB)**
-- **Customizable**.
-You can quickly build your logic by fully customizing APIs, routes, or plugins to fit your needs perfectly.

 ## Getting Started

 <a href="https://strapi.akemona.com/documentation/developer-docs/latest/getting-started/quick-start.html" target="_blank">Read the Getting Started tutorial</a> or follow the steps below: